 Snowmass, Colorado is probably best known for its white slopes and its five-star ski resorts which people flock to in the cold months.
 There are beautiful slopes to take advantage of along with many other amazing winter activities.
-To help plan your next winter trip to Snowmass, here is our suggestion for the best Snowmass winter journey.
+To help plan your next winter trip to Snowmass, here is our suggestion for the best Snowmass, Colorado winter journey.

 Day 1: Winter Alpine Coaster and Tubing